-2020 Equity Awards
+2021 Equity Awards

-In 2020, the Compensation Committee (and with respect to Dr. Wilson, our Board of Directors) approved the following annual stock options for our NEOs, which vest over a four-year period, unless otherwise noted below.
-The awards to Drs.
-Martell and Dale and to Ms. Flowers were granted in connection with their commencement of employment as executive officers.
-In determining the grants to our NEOs in 2020, our Compensation Committee reviewed market data and considered a blended value and percent of Company approach.
+In 2021, the Compensation Committee (and with respect to Dr. Wilson, our Board of Directors) approved the following annual stock options for our NEOs, which vest over a four-year period.
+In determining the grants to our NEOs in 2021, our Compensation Committee reviewed market data and considered a blended value and percent of Company approach, and consistent with our compensation philosophy generally targeted the 75th percentile of our 2021 peer group, with the exception of Dr. Grasso, who received an equity award in excess of the 75th percentile in recognition of exceptional performance.

 Executive Stock Option Grant (#)

 Troy E. Wilson, Ph.D., J.D.
-393,950
+366,500

 Marc Grasso, M.D.
-111,723
+175,000

 Stephen Dale, M.D.
-200,000
+100,000

-Kirsten Flowers 250,000
+Kirsten Flowers 125,000

-Kathleen Ford 45,393
+Kathleen Ford 140,000

-Bridget Martell, M.A., M.D.
-(1) 100,000